flare-foundation/FTSO-price-provider/README.md

-Flare price provider
+*Flare Network* price provider
 ====================

+The repository contains an example of *Flare Network* price provider implementation.

+## Getting started (test environment)

+- Clone this repository.
+- Call `yarn` to install node packages.
+- Make sure the development version of *Flare Network* (`scdev`) nodes runs localy and the relevant contracts are deployed ([instructions](https://gitlab.com/flarenetwork/flare-smart-contracts)).

-In this repository one can find an example of flare price provider implementation.
-Before running the provider one must implement their own price provider.
+While a test run can be carried out with test random provider, before running the provider with real prices, one should implement their own price feed class.
 That is a class that implements `IPriceProvider` interface.
-Class must provide `getPrice()` that is called when submitting the price to Flare network.
+Class must provide `getPrice()` that is called when submitting the price to *Flare Network*.
 Also, it must be put in `PriceProviderImpl.ts` file (see example `RandomPriceProvider`).

-In order to run the flare provider with the wanted price provider one must prepare the configuration json file.
-See the example with the `RandomPriceProvider` saved to `example.json`:
+In order to run the *Flare Network* price provider with the desired price provider one must prepare the JSON configuration file.
+See the example for `RandomPriceProvider` in file `example.json`, which is of the form:

 ```
 {